root-project/web/download/building_root/index.md

         $ source /path/to/install-or-build/dir/bin/thisroot.sh

    It is recommended to put this command into the `.profile` or `.login` file in order to have the environment variables  properly defined at each login.
-7. Start ROOT interactive application
+7. Start ROOT interactive application:

         $ root

 ## Installation methods

-There are two main methods of installing ROOT from source: **location independent** and **fix location**.
+There are two main methods of installing ROOT from the source: **location independent** and **fix location**.
 The former is advised for a personal installation of ROOT, while the later for a system wide installation.
 Both require to set the `CMAKE_INSTALL_PREFIX` variable at configuration time.
 The later requires in addition to set the `gnuinstall` option at configuration.
 It also allows the tuning of destinations for the various components, by setting the variables`CMAKE_INSTALL_xxxDIR`, where`xxx` is`BIN`,`LIB`,`INCLUDE`, etc. The full list is described in the [variables section](#variables).

-To use the **location independent** installation requires to set environment variables PATH and LD_LIBRARY_PATH.
+To use the **location independent** installation requires to set environment variables `PATH` and `LD_LIBRARY_PATH`.
 This is done by sourcing the script (depending on the shell family) `source bin/thisroot.sh`.
 While to use the **fix location** installation you do not need to set any environment to run root.

 Do the installation of ROOT from the build directory: